SE2-group4/PULSBS/Retrospectives/SprintRetrospective3.md

     - overstimated the time needed, the library found is intuitive and quick to use
   - Task 130 ("Backend Support Officer : create new service and new dao functions")
     - technical difficulties in mapping the input data with our internal representation
+  - Task 132 ("Backend Booking Manager : update DB entities (for supporting support officer)") `@Paolo`
+  - Task 142 ("Backend Student Page : update API") `@Paolo`
   - Task 174 ("Refactor Teacher service code")
     - completed only partially due to lack of time

 - What lessons did you learn (both positive and negative) in this sprint?
   - POSITIVE
     - initial discussion about page design improves the quality of the development process
     - sometimes asking colleagues for help can save a lot of time
   - NEGATIVE
     - don' understimate a task that you are doing alone for first time

 - Which improvement goals set in the previous retrospective were you able to achieve?
   - augment threshold for coverage (80%)